HPH-Fabrication-Addins/cinx-api-docs/source/includes/_deliveries.md

 HTTP Method: `GET`

-## Delivery Template Fields
-### Definition of the Delivery Template's Fields

-The table below defines the fields within the template.
+The table below defines the input fields within the template.

 ## Get Delivery Number
 ### API Endpoint - Get a New Delivery Number